capr/luapower-work/terra/tr.md

 In tr, the script is auto-detected from the Unicode General Category class of each character and the language is auto-detected from the script property of each character.
-The script and language can also be specified as span attributes.
+The script and/or language can also be specified as span attributes.
+Use ISO-15924 tags for the `script` property and BCP-47 language-country codes for the `lang` property.

 ## Shaper